 The food came and the categories were as follows:

 As we tried the samples provided, no one warned me that I should pace myself and the amount of food I ate rivaled that of a Thanksgiving feast.
-When desert finally came around, I wanted to so badly to just have a bite.
-I wanted to show the control that our professional table mate had, taking the smallest bite, picking through to look at the compositiong, scoring and moving to the next one.
+When dessert finally came around, I wanted to so badly to just have a bite.
+I wanted to show the control that our professional table mate had, taking the smallest bite, picking through to look at the composition, scoring and moving to the next one.
 But I am no professional, so who was I to deprive myself of the world’s most amazing red velvet cake?
 Or a mason jar full of banana pudding with nilla wafers so perfectly moist and yet at time crunchy? or the tiniest and cutest of key lime pies?

 I ate so much you could have rolled me out of that hot and humid room like the blueberry girl in Willy Wonka and I have just 2 things to say: I REGRET NOTHING! and, See you next year, Bloomin BBQ and Bluegrass Festival!